7 Easy Ways to Reduce Cholesterol “Naturally”

 7. Vitamin C

-Implement these 7 easy steps, with 30 minutes per day of regular exercise such as a brisk walk or swimming or bike riding: Become mindful about the foods you are eating: You will be giving your body the optimal fuel and this will help your body to repair and you are well on the way to “Looking and Feeling Great.”
-By including alkaline forming foods into your daily diet you will assist with reducing inflammation to a healthy level that is good for your body.
+Implement these 7 dietary changes together with 30 minutes per day of regular exercise such as a brisk walk or swimming or bike riding: Become mindful about the foods you are eating: You will be giving your body the optimal fuel and this will help your body to repair and you are well on the way to “Looking and Feeling Great.”

 Julie’s Inner Health Smoothie